nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 computational-geometry-based descriptions.
 In what follows, base classes for frequently used shapes and geometric primitives are proposed:

+    :ref:`NXcg_primitive_set`:
+        A base class to inherit from when defining base classes for specific primitives such as these:

     :ref:`NXcg_sphere_set`:
         A base class for a set of possibly dissimilar spheres.